How to write an NDIS support letter for someone with a disability

 Read our other articles about applying for the NDIS:

-Local Area Coordinators like APM are here to help, even if you're not eligible for the NDIS.
-We can connect you with supports and services in your local area which are right for you, including finding jobs for people with an injury, illness or disability.
+If you're not eligible for the NDIS, we may be able to connect you with supports and services in your local area that are right for you, including finding jobs for people with a disability, injury, or health condition.